syncfusion-content/javascript-docs/js/PivotChart/OLAP-Getting-Started.md

 ### Initialize PivotChart

-Place a "div" tag in the HTML page which acts as a container for the PivotChart widget.
+Place a "div" tag in the HTML page which acts as a container for the pivot chart widget.
 Then initialize the widget using the "ejPivotChart" method.

 {% highlight html %}